 Birth of Joe Hardstaff Jr, the Nottinghamshire middle-order batsman who had a distinguished Test career despite losing his best years to the Second World War.
 He played 23 Tests and averaged a weighty 46.74.
 His signature moment was at The Oval in 1938, when he smacked 169 not out as England piled up 903 for 7 and walloped Australia by a record innings and 579 runs.
 His father Joseph also played five Tests for England.
 "Young Joe" died in Worksop in 1990.

 After surviving a horrific injury on his Test debut, Ewen Chatfield, who was born today, established himself as a fine, honest foil for the talents of Richard Hadlee during New Zealand's run of success in the late seventies and early eighties.
 Against England in Auckland in 1974-75 - before the advent of helmets - Chatfield wore a bouncer from Peter Lever and ended up fracturing his skull.
-He also swallowed his tongue and, for a short time, Chatfield's heart stopped beating.
-His life was saved by the quick work of England's physio Bernard Thomas.
+He also swallowed his tongue, and for a short time his heart stopped beating, but his life was saved by the quick work of England's physio, Bernard Thomas.
 Chatfield's strengths were discipline and economy - throughout his career he went at only 2.29 runs per over.
-His Test career was also notable for a couple of statistical anomalies: when New Zealand won he averaged 19, when they lost it was 58.
-And in the third innings of a match, Chatfield averaged 22.
-In the fourth that rocketed bizarrely to 73.
+His Test career was also notable for a couple of statistical anomalies: when New Zealand won, he averaged 19, when they lost, it was 58.
+In the third innings of a match, Chatfield averaged 22; in the fourth that rocketed bizarrely to 73.

 Birth of Zimbabwe's first black Test player.
-Henry Olonga's career was a mixed bag: he was no-balled for throwing on his debut, against Pakistan in Harare in 1994-95, but made important contributions to Zimbabwe's victories over India and Pakistan in 1998-99, including his only five-for against the Indians.
-At his best genuinely quick, Olonga was in no way the proverbial dumb fast bowler.
-He is erudite and charming, a devout Christian and blessed with an outstanding singing voice.
-He is also a cricketer in exile, after a black-armband protest - along with Andy Flower, he was bemoaning the "death of democracy" in Zimbabwe - during the 2003 World Cup that saw him relegated to the margins of his country's cricket.
+Henry Olonga's career was a mixed bag: he was no-balled for throwing on his debut, against Pakistan in Harare in 1994-95, but made important contributions to Zimbabwe's victories over India and Pakistan in 1998-99, which included taking his only five-for, against the Indians.
+At his best genuinely quick, Olonga was in no way the proverbial dumb fast bowler: erudite and charming, he is a devout Christian and blessed with an outstanding singing voice.
+Olonga is now probably best remembered for his black-armband protest - along with Andy Flower, he was bemoaning the "death of democracy" in Zimbabwe - during the 2003 World Cup that saw him relegated to the margins of his country's cricket.